beomki-yeo/traccc-tutorial/README.md

 module load cudatoolkit/12.4
 ```

-To use A100, configure the project with right architecture number:
+To use A100, configure the project with a right architecture number:

 ```
-cmake ../traccc-tutorial -DBUILD_CUDA=ON -DCMAKE_CUDA_ARCHITECTURES=80
+cmake <project_directory> -DBUILD_CUDA=ON -DCMAKE_CUDA_ARCHITECTURES=80
 ```